 To appear for the Exam, the candidates must know about the CBSE UGC Eligibility Criteria, to check whether they are eligible to apply for the exam or not.

-Below we have shared the complete details regarding the changed selection criteria.
+Below we have shared the complete details regarding the changed selection criteria of UGC NET Exam.
 Let’s have a look at the details.

 UGC has decided that 6% of the candidates appearing for the NET Exam will be declared as qualifying to be eligible for the entry-level post of Assistant Professor and the Reservation Policy as per the category will be applied to this 6% qualified candidates.

 As per the estimates by UGC data trends of last two decades, around 68% to 92% candidates qualifying UGC NET Exam are from the reserved category.

 As per the current UGC norms regarding the procedure and criteria for declaration of UGC NET Results, the top 15% candidates from each of the four reservation category (OBC, SC, ST, PWD) on the merit list with prescribed minimum marks will be declared as qualified for Assistant Professor.

 The Merit List of the candidates who have secured minimum marks would be prepared subject wise and category wise.